 Tour the Magnificent Palace

 As at other famous buildings in Dresden, what I find engaging at Royal Palace (Residenzschloss) are both the process of creative rebuilding and the sheer volume of historic items inside.
 The Wettin dynasty, who ruled for hundreds of years, made their home in this vast Renaissance palace, which was heavily damaged in World War II.
 The unmissable sight is the treasure-stuffed Green Vault, now in two sections.
 But I was entranced by the 66-foot-long, 20-foot-high Ottoman silk tent from the 17th-century in the Turkish Chamber (Türckische Cammer), a collection of artifacts that captures Saxony's admiration for the Ottomans.
-More magnificent spaces will open through 2019.

 An August Bridge

 There's been a bridge at this site for centuries, connecting Old Town and New Town; Augustus Bridge (Augustusbrücke), the current iteration, dates to 1910.
-At the New Town end is the bright golden statue of Augustus the Strong ("the Golden Rider") on horseback; it faces east toward Pol, and which Augustus also ruled.
+At the New Town end is the bright golden statue of Augustus the Strong ("the Golden Rider") on horseback; it faces east toward Poland, which Augustus also ruled.
 As you walk back to the Old Town, there is a grand view of Dresden's exuberant domes, towers, and spires.
 Come nightfall, when the buildings are lit up, it's just stunning.

 A Church with a View

 Topped with an enormous dome and a lantern with a golden cross, Dresden's beloved Church of Our Lady (Frauenkirche) looks like the masterpiece of Baroque church architecture it was in 1743, when its construction as a Lutheran church was completed.
 For decades after World War II, its shattered remains stood in Neumarkt.
 After more than a decade of work, rebuilding was completed in 2005, with money for the project coming from all over the world.
 Some old, darker stones stand out amid the lighter ones; these survivors were put carefully back in place.
 Inside, five levels of curving galleries surround the pulpit and altar, and the soaring, airy space is painted in light colors; it's a perfect space for the many concerts held here.
 In this place of healing and peace, I could feel those much-needed forces at work.
 A high viewing platform provides a gorgeous 360-degree view of the city.
-Outside the church, a statue of Martin Luther stands tall in his homel, and reconstruction of the square continues.
+Outside the church, a statue of Martin Luther stands tall in his homeland.

 Cheese, Glorious Cheese